 "There were no slaves actually taken through Belfast," said Strawbridge.

 "But when you do not see people actually being loaded onto ships, it's easy to say: 'I'm not part of the slave trade.'

 "It was sobering to think that Belfast's traders and church leaders could be involved.
-They would say they didn't support slavery - but there was still money to be made."'Respect and pride'
+They would say they didn't support slavery - but there was still money to be made."